Legyver/fenxlib/fenxlib.widgets.about/README.md

 ```

 ## Declaring dependencies and licenses
-While dependencies (and downstream dependencies) for any used Legyver libaries will be automatically added to the About Page, the developer can also specify additional properties
+While dependencies (and transitive dependencies) for any used Legyver libraries will be automatically added to the About Page, the developer can also declare additional open source libraries.
 - Manually with a properties file
 - Automatically by implementing the com.legyver.core.license.LicenseService